roopeshkom/RUCourseMaps/readme.md

 First you need to clone the repo
 `git clone https://github.com/roopeshkom/RUCourseMaps.git`

-Then make sure you have python 2.7 installed.
+Then make sure you have python 2.7 installed, *as well as* flask.
-Next cd into the repo and run
+Next cd into the RUCourseMaps repo and run
 `python app.py`

-Finally go to brower
+Finally go to browser
 `localhost:5000`

 **Need to publish.
 Please help**